systemd/mkosi/mkosi.md

   option is an effective way to build a project located in a specific directory.

+`--preset=`

+: Run only the specified preset from the `mkosi.presets` directory.
+  Can be specified multiple times to process all specified presets.
+  Regardless, presets are always processed alphabetically.

 `--debug=`

 : Enable additional debugging output.